 After receiving so much positive feedback about the last year Retreat's location, we have decided to stay in Napier for another year!

-2018 Retreat will be held in your favorite Napier Conference Centre, with Friday's dinner at The Old Church and an optional networking lunch on Saturday at Elephant Hill.
+The 2018 Retreat will be held at Napier Conference Centre, with Thursday's dinner at The Old Church and an optional networking lunch on Saturday at Elephant Hill.

 We’ve organised some great accommodation options for you.
 Book your preferred room when you’re booking the rest of your retreat package.

 The Hotel Te Pania is directly across the road from Napier Conference Centre.
 We’re offering reduced rates on 2 types of rooms: